 Rob is the Director of Outreach and Technology at NW Earth Institute (NWEI), where he fosters leadership among individuals and organizations across North America to implement NWEI discussion courses and the annual EcoChallenge.
 His work has a strong focus on the use of digital technologies that advance the organization’s mission.
 Rob has worked in sustainability education for ten years and has a deep passion for progressive pedagogies that promote leadership and equity.
 Prior to joining NWEI, Rob managed waste minimization projects across the Portland metro region with Community Environmental Services.
 Rob holds a master’s degree in Sustainability Education from Portland State University and an undergraduate degree from Prescott College.

 Robin Engle is an activist and development professional with a passion for building nonprofit organizations and progressive movements.
 She grew up on the shores of the Puget Sound and was inspired to be active politically at an early age by her grandmother , an first-wave environmental leader, general muckraker, and excellent cookie-baker.
-Robin is the Development Director for , where she works for clean water and healthy river communities.
-Prior to her work at Riverkeeper, Robin ran field and fundraising offices for political campaigns and worked as Development Associate at Environment Oregon.
+Robin is the Development Director for Oregon League of Conservation Voters, where she works to protect Oregon’s environment by electing pro-environment candidates, passing good environmental policy, and bringing the environmental community together around a shared set of goals.
+Prior to her work at OLCV, Robin was the Development Director for Columbia Riverkeeper, ran field and fundraising offices for political campaigns, and worked as Development Associate at Environment Oregon.
 She graduated from the University of Washington with a degree in Political Science, and serves as board Secretary for , Oregon’s environmental workplace giving organization.